getporter/porter/docs/content/bundle/manifest/_index.md

 * `dockerfile`: OPTIONAL.
 The relative path to a Dockerfile to use as a template during `porter build`.
     See [Custom Dockerfile](/bundle/custom-dockerfile/) for details on how to use a custom Dockerfile.
 * `custom`: OPTIONAL.
 A map of [custom bundle metadata](https://github.com/cnabio/cnab-spec/blob/master/101-bundle-json.md#custom-extensions).
+  These values are stored in the bundle definition and can be queried without pulling the invocation image.
+  We recommend not storing large values in the custom field and to save large values as files in the bundle directory instead.
 * `maintainers`: OPTIONAL.
 A map of bundle maintainers.
 Per maintainer, `name`, `email`, and `url` can be specified.
 Every field is optional.

 ## Mixins